carpegavin/Homework-1.0/README.md

-# SEO and Accessibility Optimization for the Horiseon  Marketing Company.
+# SEO and Accessibility Enrichment for the Horiseon  Marketing Company.

 ## The goal of this project was to do the following to the code:
   * replace generic tags with semantic HTML elements